 \subsection{Multi-Criteria Optimization}

 In many optimization problems, there is more than one objective function.
-This is also the case for the TSP: We might want to minimize travel time, expenses, number of flight changes, etc., while maximizing, e.g., the number of sights along the way.
-This leads to $k$-criteria variants of the TSP (\kcmaxstsp k, \kcmaxatsp k, \kcminstsp k, \kcminatsp k\ for short; if the number of criteria does not matter, we will also speak of \mcmaxstsp\ etc.).
+This is also the case for the TSP: We might want to minimize travel time, expenses, number of flight changes, etc., while maximizing, e.g., our profit along the way.
+This leads to $k$-criteria variants of the TSP (\emph{\kcmaxstsp k}, \emph{\kcmaxatsp k}, \emph{\kcminstsp k}, and \emph{\kcminatsp k} for short).

-With respect to a single criterion the term ``optimal solution'' is well-defined.
+With respect to a single criterion, the term ``optimal solution'' is well-defined.
 However, if several criteria are involved, there is no natural notion of a best choice.
-Instead, we have to be content with trade-off solutions.
-The goal of multi-criteria optimization is to cope with this problem.
-To transfer the concept of optimal solutions to multi-criteria optimization problems, the notion of \emph{Pareto curves} (also known as \emph{Pareto sets} or \emph{efficient sets}) was introduced (cf.\ Ehrgott~\cite{Ehrgott:MulticriteriaOpt:2005}).
+Instead, we have to be satisfied with trade-off solutions.
+The goal of multi-criteria optimization is to cope with this dilemma.
+To transfer the concept of optimal solutions to multi-criteria optimization problems, the notion of \emph{Pareto curves} (also known as \emph{Pareto sets} or \emph{efficient sets}) has been introduced (cf.\ Ehrgott~\cite{Ehrgott:MulticriteriaOpt:2005}).
 A Pareto curve is a set of solutions that can be considered optimal.

 We introduce the following terms only for maximization problems.
 After that, we briefly state the differences for minimization problems.
 An instance of \kcmaxtsp k is a complete graph $G$ with edge weights $w_1, \ldots, w_k: E \to \ratio_+$.
-A Hamiltonian cycle $H$ \emph{dominates} another cycle $H'$ if $w_i(H) \geq w_i(H')$ for all $i \in [k] = \{1, \ldots, k\}$ and $w_i(H) > w_i(H')$ for at least one $i$.
-This means that $H$ is strictly preferable to $H'$.
+A Hamiltonian cycle $H$ \emph{dominates} another Hamiltonian cycle $\tilde H$ if $w_i(H) \geq w_i(\tilde H)$ for all $i \in [k] = \{1, \ldots, k\}$ and $w_i(H) > w_i(\tilde H)$ for at least one $i$.
+This means that $H$ is strictly preferable to $\tilde H$.
 A \emph{Pareto curve} of solutions contains all solutions that are not dominated by another solution.
 For other maximization problems, $k$-criteria variants are defined analogously.

 Unfortunately, Pareto curves cannot be computed efficiently in many cases: First, they are often of exponential size.
-Second, because of straightforward reductions from knapsack problems, they are NP-hard to compute even for otherwise easy optimization problems.
-Third, the TSP is NP-hard already with only one objective function, and optimization problems do not become easier with more objectives involved.
+Second, because of reductions from knapsack problems, they are NP-hard to compute even for otherwise easy optimization problems.
+Third, TSP is NP-hard already with only one objective function, and optimization problems do not become easier with more objectives involved.
 Therefore, we have to be satisfied with approximate Pareto curves.